waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # XI.
 Fossil Quest - Agent-Generated Hypotheses

 - **Active Hypotheses (Ranked by Plausibility):**

+- **Failed Agent Hypotheses:**
     - One of the NPCs will react to a specific Pokémon's cry.
-Using the 'Cry' function from the party screen while standing next to the NPC with a specific Pokémon (e.g., a Clefairy, a Jigglypuff, or the revived Aerodactyl) in the lead will cause them to move.
+(Result: Failed.
+Used Clefable's cry next to the Hiker on 1F.
+Dialogue unchanged.)
     - The Hiker is not a blocker but a Move Tutor who will teach a unique move.
 He will only move after teaching the move, which requires the player to have a specific Pokémon (e.g., Geodude, Onix) and an empty move slot in their party.
     - A visually distinct section of the cave wall, possibly near one of the NPCs, is destructible.
 Using a Pokémon move like Self-Destruct, Explosion, or Hyper Beam on it will create a new passage, bypassing the blockade.
     - The Rocket Grunt is waiting for a 'delivery.'
 You must obtain a specific item from another Team Rocket member somewhere else in the world (e.g., Celadon Game Corner, Silph Co.) and deliver it to this Grunt.